 - 3 tablespoons olive oil

-- 1 medium red capsicum (bell pepper), sliced into small strips
+- 1 medium red pepper (capsicum/bell pepper), sliced or diced

 - ½ teaspoon salt